 Calle.
 5 de Mayo, Zona Central, 23000 La Paz, B.C.S., Mexico

-Azul Marino features seafood from the Sea of Cortez but they also serve delicious salads and pizza.
+Azul Marino features fresh seafood but they also serve delicious salads and wood fired pizza.
 Yes pizza.
 I told you that you could get anything in La Paz.